caplin/project-templates/trading-template/README.md

 1. Run the adapter using the new run configuration.

+**Note**: if you change your adapter's configuration, you must repeat the steps above.

 ### Testing the adapter
 The template includes a simplistic, example trade model in the file `DataSource/etc/trademodels.xml`: